top of page

 There are a fixed number of aperture settings on the standard lens that your camera probably came with, and these are a very odd set of numbers, as they actually refer to fractions.
 Each aperture setting is therefore referred to as being an ‘f number’, or sometimes an ‘f stop’ - and the standard set is as follows:

 As you can see this is a fairly odd set of numbers, but don’t worry about that for the moment.
-All you have to remember is that they are the opposite way round to the size of the hole (which is why I’ve written them backwards) – and this is one of the hardest things to get your head around!
+All you have to remember is that they are the opposite way round to the size of the hole (which is why they are written backwards) – and this is one of the hardest things to get your head around!
 So . . .

 A LARGE number (f22) is a SMALL hole or NARROW aperture